jkcanoy/Employee-Tracker/README.md

 ## Usage

-1. Access E-commerce Back End through the command line on your local machine.
+1. Access Employee-Tracker through the command line on your local machine.
 2. Run `npm run start` to begin Inquirer prompts.
 3. Select prompts from the list provided and answer questions.